Glossary

 Tiers 1,2,4,5 – different applications under the Points Based system:

-Tier 2 – for migrants with sponsorship from a UK employer
+Tier 2 – for migrants with sponsorship from a UK employer, now renamed Skilled Worker

 Tier 5 – for temporary workers